 Abstract

 This document provides text proposal on amendment to entity operations in section 6.
 Basically, the proposal includes the amendment for reflecting current regulatory rules.
-In the following, technical amendments as shown in the supplemental document 802.19-16/0052r are highlighted by yellow.
+In the following, technical amendments as shown in the supplemental document 802.19-16/0052r1 are highlighted by yellow.

+r1 provides typo modifications and some editorial changes.

+Yellow highlight represents technical changes described in the supplemental document 802.19-16/0052r1.

 6.2 CDIS operation